weavenet/trello_cli/README.md

     trello TARGET COMMAND OPTIONS

+For example, to list the boards available to the given credentials:

+    trello board list

-For example, to list the lists for a given board id:
+to list the lists for a given board id:

     trello list list -b 123